Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Small-Sample Evaluation of the GL Confidence Sets

 \section{Small-Sample Evaluation of the GL Confidence Sets}

-In this section, we compare the performance of the confidence sets about $T_{b}^{0}$ proposed in this paper with existing methods.
-We consider Bai's (1997) approach based on long-span shrinkage asymptotic arguments, \citeauthor{elliott/mueller:07}\textquoteright s (2007) approach based on{} inverting \citeauthor{nyblom:89}'s (1989) statistic, the ILR method proposed by \citet{eo/morley:15} based on the Quasi-likelihood ratio test of \citet{qu/perron:07} and the recent HDR method proposed in CP based on the continuous record asymptotics with the least-squares estimate (OLS-CR).
-For brevity, we refer the readers to CP and \citet{chang/perron:16} for a review and comprehensive evaluation of the first three methods.
-However, we can summarize the properties of these methods as follows.
+In this section, we compare the performance of the proposed confidence sets about $T_{b}^{0}$ with existing methods.
+We consider Bai's (1997) approach based on long-span shrinkage asymptotic arguments, \citeauthor{elliott/mueller:07}\textquoteright s (2007) approach based on{} inverting \citeauthor{nyblom:89}'s (1989) statistic, the ILR method proposed by \citet{eo/morley:15} based on the results in \citet{qu/perron:07} and the recent HDR method proposed in CP based on the continuous record asymptotics with the least-squares estimate (OLS-CR).\footnote{Recently, \citet{elliott/mueller/watson:15} proposed a new test for structural breaks aimed at improving upon EM's approach.
+However, they did not propose methods for the inversion of such test to construct confidence intervals for the break date.
+Hence, we cannot evaluate their method.} For brevity, we refer the readers to CP and \citet{chang/perron:18} for a review and comprehensive evaluation of the first three methods.
+A brief summary is as follows.
 The empirical coverage probabilities of the confidence intervals obtained from Bai's (1997) method are often below the nominal level when the size of the break is small.
-This feature is not present for the other methods. \citeauthor{elliott/mueller:07}\textquoteright s (2007) approach is by far the best one in achieving an exact coverage rate that is the closest to the nominal level.
+This feature is not present for the other methods. \citeauthor{elliott/mueller:07}\textquoteright s (2007) approach is by far the best one among existing methods in achieving an exact coverage rate that is the closest to the nominal level.
 However, this comes at the cost of lengths of the confidence sets which are always substantially larger relative to the other methods.
 This holds true across all break magnitudes.
 In addition, in models with serially correlated errors or lagged dependent variables, the length of the confidence set approaches the whole sample as the magnitude of the break increases.
 The ILR has coverage rates often above the nominal level and an average length significantly longer than the OLS-CR method at least when the magnitude of the shift is small or moderate.
 Further, the ILR does not work well when the errors are heteroskedastic and the regressor display serial correlation.